Coupling of homogeneous and heterogeneous melting kinetics in polycrystalline materials: Applications

 The transition part is very short comparing to the whole TTT curve.
 It is corresponding to a very narrow transition temperature range in which the two melting mechanisms make comparable contributions.
+When temperature is in this transition range, contributions of the two melting mechanisms are comparable.
+Homogeneous melting dominates if temperature is above the transition range while heterogeneous melting dominates if temperature is below the transition range.
 To quantitatively probe the competitions between the two melting mechanisms, we focus on the critical point where the curvature reaches the maximum on the TTT curve, marked by the filled circle in Fig.\,\ref{fig:TTT}.
 The tangent of the curve turns most sharply at this point, which indicates obvious switching of the primary mechanism across the point.
 The temperature corresponding to this point is referred to as the critical turning temperature and denoted as $T^\#$.
 For pc-Al with $\bar{D}=0.1\,\mm{cm}$, it is calculated that $T^\# = 1131K$.